 The TMJ-Neck Pain Connection

 Neck pain might not be the first thing people think of when it comes to jaw problems, but the two are closely connected.
 The jaw joint shares muscles, nerves, and ligaments with the neck and shoulders, which means stress or imbalance in the jaw often spreads beyond the face.
-When the jaw isn’t aligned properly, the muscles around it have to work harder to support basic movements like chewing or speaking.
-This extra strain can travel down into the neck, causing tightness, stiffness, and even headaches.
+When the jaw isn’t aligned properly, the surrounding muscles have to work harder to support everyday movements like chewing or speaking.
+Over time, this added strain can extend into the neck, leading to tightness, stiffness, and even headaches.

 FAQs About TMD and Neck Pain